 top of page

-AUCCCSWT Summit 2024
+AUCCCSWT Annual Summit

 The Alliance of University and College Counseling Center Social Work Training hosts an annual summit in June for UCC social workers and trainees.